zelliott/cis191-project/README.md

+# sgcli

+A sweetgreen CLI for ordering from Sweetgreen

-Group Members: Zack Elliott, Alessandro Portela, Raghav Joshi
+Created by: Zack Elliott, Alessandro Portela, Raghav Joshi

 ## To Run: